softlayer/githubio_source/content/article/deprecated.md

 author: "sldn"
 ---

-If you see a notice of Deprecation on a property, method, or service on SLDN, that will generally mean that object is no longer doing anything useful, and should no longer be used.
-That property will be removed in a future version noted in the Deprecation Notice. `v3.2` for example would indicate that feature would no longer exist whenever v3.2 of the API comes out.

-Generally once a propety or method is deprecated, it will simply return a placeholder value that matches the type it previously returned.
-So if a method returned an array of objects, it would instead just return an empty array.

-Deprecating functionality is a rare occurance, but it does happen, and usually without much notice depending on the functionality.
+As of the publication of this article, [SLDN](https://sldn.softlayer.com) will now highlight areas of the API that are deprecated in red.
+These features stil exist, but will usually not actually do anything, and will be removed in a future version of the API.

+Deprecated features will usually still return the same type of data, but with a placeholder values instead of valid data.
+For example a property that returned an array of objects might now just return an empty array (`[]`), or a boolean might just return `false` at all times now.

+Using a deprecated object in an objectMask can cause your API call to throw an exception if that object is ever removed from the API entirely, so be careful using those properties.

+As always, keep an eye on the [SLDN Release Notes](https://sldn.softlayer.com/release_notes/) for any changes to our API.
+A [SLDN RSS Feed](https://sldn.softlayer.com/index.xml) is available as well.